-The role of the reviewer is to assist the Program Committee (PC) in assessing the quality of proposals submitted.
-Reviews do not wholly determine which proposals will be accepted or rejected.
-They provide expert information that the PC uses in making its decisions.
-Reviewers also provide helpful, constructive feedback to authors, which can strengthen the quality and intellectual rigor of the conference.
+The role of the reviewer is to assist the Program Committee in assessing the quality of proposals submitted.
+Reviews do not wholly determine which proposals will be accepted or rejected, but rather provide expert information which the Program Committee uses in making its decisions.
+The second major role for reviewers is to provide helpful, constructive feedback to authors, which can strengthen both the quality of the conference and the collegiality and intellectual rigor of the digital humanities.

-Reviewers will be able to read comments by other reviewers who have been assigned to assess the same submission.
-These peer reviews will only be visible after you have submitted your own review.
+You will be allowed to read comments by others who have been assigned to assess the same submission.
+These peer reviews will only be visible after you have submitted your own review, and all will remain anonymous.
 Reviewers are expected to assess each contribution independently, on its own merits, and are asked not to address other reviewers’ comments directly.
+If, however, you are prompted to think more deeply and augment the text of your own review after reading peer assessments, you are welcome to do so up to the review deadline, and are expected to justify any scoring change in the text of your review.

 Reviewing Submissions by Type